-According to Wittgenstein, hinge trust is basic, both in a transcendental (OC 150-151, 301-308, 509) and in a psychological sense (OC 159-162.
-Cf. Stern 2017 and Moyal-Sharrock 2005, chapter 9).
+According to Wittgenstein, hinge trust is basic, both in a transcendental (OC 150–151, 301–308, 509) and in a psychological sense (OC 159–162; cf. Stern 2017 and Moyal-Sharrock 2005, chapter 9).
 For him, trust is basic in a transcendental sense because, without hinge trust, we could not acquire either a language or our methods of inquiry, and we could not conduct inquiries or raise meaningful doubts, not even, eventually, about those hinges or sources we started off as trusting.
 As a stance, hinge trust is also part of our psychologically inbuilt way of approaching reality.
 That is, as children we tend to trust adults and various authorities, as well as certain worldly regularities.
 Our doing so—with no grounds or reasons in its favor, at that point—is crucial to the acquisition of language and methods of inquiry, with their own respective hinges, which then make it possible to go on investigating the epistemic credentials of our initial trust, if need be.
-In addition, for Wittgenstein, evidence can keep corroborating our trust in hinges, but it cannot epistemically ground it, for all our evidence depends on taking hinges for granted (OC 275-280), either contextually, or globally.
+In addition, for Wittgenstein, evidence can keep corroborating our trust in hinges, but it cannot epistemically ground it, for all our evidence depends on taking hinges for granted (OC 275–280), either contextually or globally.
 Conversely, the fact that evidence cannot speak against hinges should not be taken to epistemically support either.
 For it is in the very nature of hinges that evidence putatively against them is either discounted or explained away.

-The best way of characterizing hinge trust, therefore, is as a basic stance of openness and reliance (OC 201-213, 508-509, 514-515, 571) on something and/or someone to do something (for us).
+The best way of characterizing hinge trust, therefore, is as a basic stance of openness and reliance (OC 201–213, 508–509, 514–515, 571) on something and/or someone to do something (for us).
 It is a stance because it comes before even being able to have propositional attitudes, let alone beliefs, if beliefs are taken to be propositional attitudes of acceptance of a proposition based on reasons.
 It is a stance of openness because it allows us to act and take in information without questioning either its source or its content.
-It is a stance of reliance on both objects and people and/or institutional practices to provide us with language, methods of inquiry, and other means we need to form judgements and beliefs.
-As we saw, moreover, it is a basic psychological stance we have as part of our psychological make-up, which serves us well.
+It is a stance of reliance on both objects and people and/or institutional practices to provide us with language, methods of inquiry, and other means we need to form judgments and beliefs.
+As we saw, moreover, it is a basic psychological stance we have as part of our psychological makeup, which serves us well.
 For, to repeat, it is needed to acquire anything relevant to the entertaining of propositional contents and to their epistemic assessment.

 Notice that even if hinge trust can be characterized as a form of reliance, this does not mean endorsing a reliabilist account of it.
 For, according to Wittgenstein, it is not because certain sources of information and methods are conducive to the formation of true beliefs that we trust them (or that our trust in them is justified, or otherwise epistemically in good standing).
 Rather, we act in a certain way—that is, we do trust/rely on our senses, memory, textbooks, experts, etc. That gives us a certain picture of the world.
 Based on that, we then distinguish between what is true/false, or justified/unjustified, known/unknown.

-The phenomenology of hinge trust is characterized by feeling secure and certain (OC 217-222).
+The phenomenology of hinge trust is characterized by feeling secure and certain (OC 217–222).
 Yet, it is not this feeling that makes it certain and secure that something is so-and-so.
-What makes it certain is the role that something we basically trust/rely upon plays in the system of our judgement: it allows us to acquire evidence and justification, and therefore knowledge, for ordinary empirical propositions, but also the means to doubt and inquire into ordinary empirical propositions.
+What makes it certain is the role that something we basically trust/rely upon plays in the system of our judgment: it allows us to acquire evidence and justification, and therefore knowledge, for ordinary empirical propositions, but also the means to doubt and inquire into ordinary empirical propositions.